AmokSolderer/APC/DOC/PinMameSound_3_7.md

 After PinMame is running press F4 to enter the 'Sound Command Mode'.
 To play a sound you have to enter  7fXX with XX being the sound number in hex format and press the space bar.
 Try to find a match for each previously downloaded WAV file.
 If you found one, rename the WAV file to 0_XX.wav with XX being the sound number you just found out.
 If you found a sound series rename their tunes to 0_XX_001 and increase the 001 for each tune.
 This could be performed with an automatic renaming tool ( eg. Bulk Rename Utility https://www.bulkrenameutility.co.uk).

-The big advantage of the downloaded files is that they usually don't need any preprocessing as their amplitudes and sampling rate are already fine (unlike those derived from PinMame), so you can directly convert them.
+The big advantage of the downloaded files is that they usually don't need any preprocessing as their amplitude and sampling rate are already fine (unlike those derived from PinMame), so you can directly convert them.

 ## Audio file conversion

 Put all renamed WAV files in one folder and execute the [AudioSaveFolder.pl](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/UsefulSWtools.md) tool.
 The resulting .snd files must be copied to the APC SD-CARD.
-Please format your card before with a special SD-card formatting tool like the one from the SD Association (sdcard.org) to improve the card's access time.
+Please format your card before with a special SD-card formatting tool from the SD Association (sdcard.org) to improve the card's access times.

 If you start your game now you should already hear most of the sounds, but everything out of the ordinary like sound series and so on won't work correctly.
-We need to tell the APC about special sound sommands and how to deal with them.
+We need to tell the APC about these special sound sommands and how to deal with them.

 ## PinMameExceptions for audio

 The APC features a machine specific exception handling, which means that you can manipulate your game even though it is running in PinMame.
 To enable this for your machine you have to add a game specific section to the PinMameExceptions.ino file and recompile the SW.
 You can manipulate sound, lamp, switch, display and solenoid commands.
-Some of these expections are necessary to make your machine work correctly while others are simply improvements or moderate rule changes.
+Some of these expections are necessary to make your machine work correctly, but you can also do improvements or moderate rule changes.

-In this case we're using these exceptions to tell the APC what to do when a certain audio command is issued by PinMame.
+In the case at hand we're using these exceptions to tell the APC what to do when a certain audio command is issued by PinMame.
 I'm using the Jungle Lord as an example here because it incorporates everything these audio boards can do AFAIK.
 Note that the only difference between System 3 - 6 and System 7 is that PinMame adds 32 (hex 20) to each audio command when it's a System 7 game.
 Hence, the audio commands are in the range from 0x20 to 0x3f and not from 0x00 to 0x1f as for the previous generations.
 However, the basic setup is the same for every System 3 - 7 game.

 ### Set up of PinMameExceptions for the Jungle Lord

-First of all we need to generate a Jungle Lord specific code section to handle all the required exceptions.
+The following steps have been done by me to make my Jungle Lord work correctly.
+That means you can find the code which is described here in PinMameExceptions.ino.

 There's a template named

     byte EX_Blank(byte Type, byte Command)

-in PinMameExceptions.ino you could use as a start.
+in PinMameExceptions.ino to be used as a starting point.
 So let's create a copy of this and rename it to

     byte EX_JungleLord(byte Type, byte Command)